lbryio/lbry.com/content/news/246-nov-dec-dev-2019.md

 ![nav](https://spee.ch/3/navigation.png)

 ### Referral changes
 We’re also in the middle of revamping our referral program to make it easier for users to share referrals and claim referrers.
-Today, this is down via a long and ugly URL that takes users to lbry.com and we need to do some magic in the background to link up the referral and the invited user via IPs.
+Today, this is accomplished via a long and ugly URL that takes users to lbry.com and we need to do some magic in the background to link up the referral and the invited user via IPs.
 Instead, we’ll be making the referral link point to a lbry.tv URL (e.g. https://lbry.tv/@MyChannel?referral) and the referrer will get set via our APIs directly.
 It will be possible for existing users to also claim a referrer if they haven’t done so already, and credit that channel with a reward.
 Both the referrer and referred will be eligible for an additional reward.
-We will also have a way for larger and verified channels to bypass the 10 max claim limit.
+We will also have a way for larger and verified channels to bypass the 10 max referral reward limit.
 Stay tuned in the next few weeks for these changes to go live!

 ![referral](https://spee.ch/5/referee.png)